AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         doubleType.Id = "doubleType";
         doubleType.QiTypeCode = QiTypeCode.Double;

-Now let's create our key property, which is an integer type and is named ``Order``.
+You can now create the key property, which is an integer type and is named ``Order``:

 .. code:: c#